haiku/website/content/guides/building/pre-reqs.md

 **To install the prerequisite software using Macports do the following:**

 1. Install <a href="http://www.macports.org/">MacPorts</a> (A standard Installer package is provided).
-2. Close your Terminal, open a new one and type ```sudo port install autoconf xorriso gawk wget nasm less mpfr gmp libmpc bison```
+2. Close your Terminal, open a new one and type ```sudo port install autoconf zstd xorriso gawk wget nasm less mpfr gmp libmpc bison```

 If you get an error “port: command not found”, the MacPorts shell configuration, stored in <code>~/.profile</code>, is probably not taken into account.
 If you’re using Bash, you probably have a <code>~/.bash_profile</code> or <code>~/.bash_login</code> file, preventing bash to read <code>~/.profile</code>.